-The North Fork Deep Creek trail (Forest Service Trail #45) takes hikers into the Absaroka Mountains near Livingston, MT.
-The trail heads into the Absaroka Beartooth Wilderness for about 5.5 miles and it climbs about 3,500 ft in that distance.
+The North Fork Deep Creek Trail (Forest Service Trail #45) takes hikers into the Absaroka Mountains near Livingston, MT.
+The trail climbs into the Absaroka Beartooth Wilderness for about 5.5 miles, ascending about 3,500 ft in that distance.
 The trail ends at an intersection with the Elephanthead Mountain Trail (trail #37) and the Blacktail Creek trail (trail #337).

-The North Fork Deep Creek trailhead is the same as for the Suce Creek Trail.
+The North Fork Deep Creek Trail and the Suce Creek Trail share the same trailhead.
 It’s one of the closest trailheads to Livingston and is very easy to find.
 Travel south from Livingston on US 89 for about 3.5 miles to the intersection with MT 540 – the East River Road.
 Take this left turn and travel 2.7 miles to the Suce Creek road.
 The road is on the east side of the highway leading toward the mountains.
-Take this well maintained gravel road for about 1.5 miles to a junction the right.
+Take this well-maintained gravel road for about 1.5 miles to a junction on the right.
 The turn is well marked and there is a forest service sign for Suce Creek.
 Turn right and follow the road until it ends at the trailhead – about 1 1/4 mile.

 The entire drive from the highway to the trailhead is through private property.
 Don’t leave the road and always respect the rights of the landowners.

 Be aware as you hike this trail that the route it follows is slightly different than what you will find on the maps of the area.
 In recent years the trail has been improved and rerouted in places.
 If you are using a mapping program to track your route it will often show you off-trail.
 However, the trail is well-used and obvious.
 I recommend you follow the trail and not try to find the trail shown on maps.